beatriceforoni/beatriceforoni.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be chairing the session "Recent advances in hidden Markov models" at the 19th international CMStatistics 2025 conference hosted by King’s College London.
+I will be chairing the session "Recent advances in hidden Markov models" at the 19th international CMStatistics 2025 conference hosted by Birkbeck University of London.